ot.da

 metric (string, optional (default="sqeuclidean")) – The ground metric for the Wasserstein problem

-norm (string, optional (default=None)) – If given, normalize the ground metric to avoid numerical errors that can occur with large metric values.
+norm (string, optional (default=None)) – If given, normalize the ground metric to avoid numerical errors that

 distribution_estimation (callable, optional (defaults to the uniform)) – The kind of distribution estimation to employ